The second event of the FWT 2024 season is about to begin.

 I'm really sad to injure myself on the mountain, as I hoped to complete the FWT season.
 However, I'm still happy that I had the opportunity to compete at my home in Verbier.
 I wish the best of luck to everyone for the remaining competitions!

 Qualifying for the FWT was a dream come true and something I worked hard for, so to have it taken away is heartbreaking.
 But I know injuries are a part of the deal in this sport.
 I'm grateful mine isn't worse, and to also have so much support from the FWT community!

 It breaks my heart and saddens me that I won’t be competing at home in Canada, in front of my family, friends, and fans.
 Sometimes, there are things more important than skiing that need to be prioritized.
 I am grateful for the support of the FWT and wish good luck to everyone competing.

 Recent warm weather brought some rain to high levels and consolidated the snowpack, which could help provide great conditions if the forecasted snowfall transpires in the coming days.
 Either way, action is guaranteed, so come down and watch if you are in the area – the public can watch from Redemption Ridge or at the finish line, where you can rub shoulders with FWT riders.
 The program starts on Tuesday night with the screening of What the FWT at the Golden Cinema.

-Remember that the Kicking Horse Golden BC Pro – like all FWT events – will be broadcast LIVE at www.freerideworldtour.com!
-Until then, keep an eye on the FWT social media channels for competition updates and rider news as comp day approaches.
+Until then, keep an eye on www.freerideworldtour.com and the FWT social media channels for competition updates and rider news as comp day approaches.